efsalvarenga/CV/index.md

 - Coordinated a team of three engineers responsible for the resource optimisation of submarine equipment and vessels for 15 FPSOs, presenting the allocation proposal to the executive decision board
 - Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio

-[comment]: # (Programmed the activity of eight vessels in an in-house scheduling platform, connecting 25 ultra-deep wells in 2015, and reducing the average idle time in 5%.)
-[comment]: # (Assessed the risk of different production estimations for the decision-making process using Excel @Risk)
-[comment]: # (This model supported strategic decision making, production forecasting and investment optimisation)
-[comment]: # (Designed a machine learning oil/water permeability model implementing clustering and classification algorithms)

 __Industrial Engineer | Petrobras__ Refining,
 _Rio de Janeiro - Brazil (Apr 2009 - Apr 2014)_